stellar-deprecated/horizon/docs/reference/admin.md

 4. Clear ledger metadata from before the gap by running `stellar-core -c "maintenance?queue=true"`.
 5. Restart horizon.

+## Managing Stale Historical Data

+Horizon ingests ledger data from a connected instance of stellar-core.
+In the event that stellar-core stops running (or if horizon stops ingesting data for any other reason), the view provided by horizon will start to lag behind reality.
+For simpler applications, this may be fine, but in many cases this lag is unacceptable and the application should not continue operating until the lag is resolved.

+To help applications that cannot tolerate lag, horizon provides a configurable "staleness" threshold.
+Given that enough lag has accumulated to surpass this threshold (expressed in number of ledgers), horizon will only respond with an error: [`stale_history`](./errors/stale-history.md).
+To configure this option, use either the `--history-stale-threshold` command line flag or the `HISTORY_STALE_THRESHOLD` environment variable.
+NOTE:  non-historical requests (such as submitting transactions or finding payment paths) will not error out when the staleness threshold is surpassed.

 ## Monitoring

 To ensure that your instance of horizon is performing correctly we encourage you to monitor it, and provide both logs and metrics to do so.